-- General cleaning and disinfecting of the premises at least once every 24 hours. - " This includes items that only a single student uses, like an individual desk or locker. - Cleaning and disinfecting of frequently-touched surfaces at least twice every 24 hours. - " These include door knobs, light switches, toilet handles, tables, desks and chairs used by multiple students, keyboards and toys. - Clean and disinfect any surface that is visibly dirty. - Administrators will work with facilities staff to coordinate student transitions with cleaning schedules.
+- General cleaning and disinfecting of the premises at least once every 24 hours. - " This includes items that only a single student uses, like an individual desk or locker. - Cleaning and disinfecting of frequently-touched surfaces at least twice every 24 hours. - " These include door knobs, light switches, hand railings, water fountains, toilet handles, tables, desks and chairs used by multiple students. - " Shared equipment used by students including computer keyboards and tablets, manipulatives, toys, sports equipment and equipment used in shops, home economics rooms and science labs. - Clean and disinfect any surface that is visibly dirty.